top of page

 • Create a Routine: Autistic individuals may struggle with task initiation due to fluctuating energy levels.
 Using the spoon theorywhere spoons represent your available energy—can help you schedule tasks according to your energy levels.

 • Take Breaks: If you are stuck in autistic inertia, stepping away from a task can be helpful.
-Engage in mundane or enjoyable activity such as taking a walk, showering, or watching TV.
+Engage in mundane or enjoyable activities such as taking a walk, showering, or watching TV.
 You might also try the Pomodoro technique to structure your breaks.

 • Practice Self-Compassion: Recognize that autistic inertia is not something you chose.
 Being hard on yourself only deepens inertia.
 Instead, remind yourself to do the best you can and extend kindness to yourself.